-No minimum number of hours is required, but the total number of hours and the number of settings are part of the consideration in the admissions process.
-We encourage students to seek opportunities to observe or work in a variety of physical therapy settings.
+A minimum of 32 hours is required and up to 129 hours is recommended.
+The total number of hours and the number of settings are part of the consideration in the admissions process therefore we encourage students to seek opportunities to observe or work in a variety of physical therapy settings.
 Experiences gained in this manner are invaluable in making decisions about whether physical therapy is the right career choice for you and will provide a foundation for professional study.

 Applicants should have no more than two outstanding courses at the time of applying and must have completed all prerequisites at the time of admission to the program.

 Under certain circumstances, with a realistic plan for completing all necessary pre-requisite courses, the Admissions Committee will consider an applicant who has more than two outstanding courses.
 Typically, a five-point penalty is assessed in the admissions process and acceptance is provisional.
 The applicant is required to earn a B or higher in the outstanding courses in order to matriculate into the program.

 Yes.
 Students requesting waiver of a prerequisite course must contact the physical therapy department and show proof of content equivalency.
 Faculty may require submission of the course syllabus.